Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 ```

 Importing Shapes and Utilities:
-- `StorageNodeShape` and TimerServiceShape are imported for defining the shape of certain objects.
+- `StorageNodeShape` and TimerServiceShape are imported for validating the `privateArgs`.
 - `withdrawFromSeat` is a helper function from Zoe to withdraw funds from a seat.
 - `Far` is used to create a remotely accessible object.
-- `deeplyFulfilled` ensures that all promises within an object are resolved.
+- `deeplyFulfilled` is a function that ensures that all promises within an object are resolved.
-- `M` and `objectMap` are pattern-matching utilities.
+- `M` are pattern-matching utilities, and `objectMap` is like `Array.map` but for properties of an object.
 - `orcUtils` is a utility library specific to orchestrating chain operations.
 - `provideOrchestration` is a function that sets up orchestration.

-## JSDoc Annotations for Type Information
+## Type Imports
 ```javascript
 /**
  * @import {Orchestrator, IcaAccount, CosmosValidatorAddress} from '../types.js'